katiecao1/sharpe-ratio-stock-optimization/README.md

 Filter stocks with skewness in range of -0.8 to 0.8 and kurtosis -3.0 to 3.0 (Those are the classified parameters for a normal distribution).
 With Filter 3 I’re left with 232 stocks.
 However, for the time constraint of this project, I'm only going to use Filter 1 and Filter 2 for further analysis.
 Another option would be to apply Filter 3 first and then apply either Filter 1 or Filter 2.

-## Step 3: Performing Analysis and Measurements
+## Performing Analysis and Measurements
 I then pulled all the data from Heroku Postgres server and saved it as a CSV file that I could easily convert into a data frame to perform further analysis.
 In this step, I constructed a class called stock_statistics to calculate the yearly return and volatility of each stock, the cumulative return of the timeframe provided, and the sharpe ratio for each stock based on the excess return and volatility.
 I also constructed a class to visualize the results.

 Since our data’s timeframe is exactly one year, I took the time series daily return (which was calculated using pct_change()), and compounded it for the entire year and minus one to get the geometric annualized return.
 I then calculated the standard deviation and annualized it by multiplying the square root of the length of the data frame (which is 251) to get the annualized volatility.
 Finally, I calculated the sharpe ratio by using the excess return, which is the yearly return minus the risk free rate (T-bill rate of 0.0212 on 6/22) , and divided by the volatility of each stock.